 Read our full review: Turtle Beach Elite Atlas Aero

 The Beyerdynamic Tygr 300 R is something of an anomaly when it comes to gaming headsets.
 There’s no USB for digital audio or attached mic to communicate with your pals in Esports.
-It’s an open-back headset, a design choice that is unheard of in the gaming audio sphere.
-But that’s what makes the Tygr 300 R special.
+It’s also an open-back headset, a design choice that is unheard of in the gaming audio sphere.
+However, that’s what makes the Tygr 300 R special.

 Read the full review: Beyerdynamic Tygr 300 R

 Anyone can simply just listen to their games, but with the Razer Nari Ultimate, you can feel them as well.
 This gaming headset has haptic motors in the ear cups that make your ears vibrate.
 That’s more than enough to make this at least a curious headset, but when paired with the long battery life, amazing sound quality and comfortable build, it’s clearly one of the best gaming headsets out there.

 Read the full review: Razer Nari Ultimate